Massive binary black holes from Population II and III stars: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Simon Glover, Tilman Hartwig, Tomoya Kinugawa, Mario Spera, and Ataru Tanikawa for their enlightening comments.
 GC, GI, MM, and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+MM and RSK acknowledge financial support from the German Excellence Strategy via the Heidelberg Cluster of Excellence (EXC 2181 - 390900948) ``STRUCTURES''.
 This research made use of \textsc{NumPy} \citep{Harris20}, \textsc{SciPy} \citep{SciPy2020}, \textsc{IPython} \citep{Ipython}.
 For the plots we used \textsc{Matplotlib} \citep{Hunter2007}.